AdamDKing/210104-usf-bigdata/week2/review-questions.md

 - What advantages does creating an Index give us?
 Disadvantages?
 - What is CRUD?

+- What is the CAP Theorem?
+- What does CAP mean for our distributed data stores when they have network problems?
+- What does it mean that an operation or transaction on a data store is atomic?
+- What does ACID stand for?
+- What does BASE stand for?

+We didn't get to the following, so look into them if you like but they wont be on assessments:
 - What is a database in Mongo?
 - What is a collection?
 - What is a document?
 - What rules does Mongo enforce about the structure of documents inside a collection?
 - What is JSON?
 BSON?
 - What is a distributed application?
 A distributed data store?
 - What is High Availability?
 How is it achieved in Mongo?
 - What is Scalability?
 How is it achieved in Mongo?
 - Explain replica sets and sharding
-- What is the CAP Theorem?
-- What does CAP mean for our distributed data stores when they have network problems?
-- What does it mean that an operation or transaction on a data store is atomic?
-- What does ACID stand for?
-- What does BASE stand for?